 You want to reveal just enough so people know what it’s about, but hide just enough to get them to click.

-With any design or template, however, it’s standard practice to use something called “alt text” when you’re including images.
+With any design or template, make sure you include “alt text” when you’re adding images.
 This is text that appears when the image doesn’t load on someone’s device — a common occurrence in places with weak Wi-Fi or if the recipient has settings that block images in email.
 Alt text lets people who can’t see the image know what it’s all about.

 Many studies have shown that personalized messaging increases the effectiveness of email and other marketing channels.
 That’s why it’s a small business trend worth investing in this year.
 Here’s how to get started: